ckamps/2232-defiance/content/garage.md

 type: docs
 ---

 The fully finished, south facing, oversized 3-car+ garage is tucked into the bluff so as to minimize it's visual impact on the site.
-West and south facing shingle clad roof gables make the sunbstantial garage appear to be a natural extension of the main home.
+West- and south-facing shingle clad roof gables make the sunbstantial garage appear to be a natural extension of the main home.

 A hide away retractable metal ladder provides easy access to the large upper level storage attic.
 A great place to store infrequently used items.